scottgilmartin/DEFT/README.md

 # What is this?
-Some simple code that can recognizes and quantifies rhymes, slant rhymes and varying degrees of alliteration by using the CMU Pronouncing Dictionary (part of the nltk libraries) to convert words to their phonetic components (phones) as represented by the ARPAbet symbols found here: http://www.speech.cs.cmu.edu/cgi-bin/cmudict and here: https://en.wikipedia.org/wiki/ARPABET
+Some simple code that recognizes and quantifies rhymes, slant rhymes and varying degrees of alliteration by using the CMU Pronouncing Dictionary (part of the nltk libraries) to convert words to their phonetic components (phones) as represented by the ARPAbet symbols found here: http://www.speech.cs.cmu.edu/cgi-bin/cmudict and here: https://en.wikipedia.org/wiki/ARPABET